BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Tendell/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?

+To create an effective headings and subheadings ensure that you Capture Readers attention with Compelling Subheadings, Add Variation and Creativity to Subheadings to Enhance the Overall Flow of the Content, Use Subheadings to Break Up Large Chunks of Text and Improve Readability, Choose clear and descriptive Headings and use proper Formatting and Styling Headings for Readability

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?